thonguyen291000/projectPlan/README.md

   ```
   yarn start
   ```
   - Finally, you go to [the link](http://localhost:3000) to load the application.
+ ###### The mobile application
+  - Firstly, you open the Android Studio editor.
+  - Secondly, you open the folder named app_version_android in the editor.
+  - Then, you open the Genymotion and operate a virtual android device or use Android Studio's virtual devices or use a real android device.
+  - Finally, you click on the Start button to set up the application.